VeriDevOps/RQCODE/README.md

 Each RQCODE STIG finding class implements at least the Checkable interface, which makes it usable in combination with the temporal patterns.
 Some finding classes also implement the Enforceable interface, which makes them usable for fixing the identified finding right after the identification.

-# Windows 10 STIG Rules as RQCODE style requirements
+# Example: Windows 10 STIG Rules as RQCODE style requirements

 To demonstrate the approach we will illustrate it with an example of specific STIG rules for systems run by the Windows 10 operating system.
 These rules are provided in the Windows 10 Security Technical Implementation Guide.